itisgj/Pong-Game/README.md

 # Pong Game

-Welcome to the Pong Game, a classic arcade-style gaming experience implemented using the Pygame library.
+Welcome to the Pong Game, a classic arcade-style gaming experience implemented using the Turtle library.
 This README will guide you through the setup, gameplay, and customization options available in this game.

 **Table of Contents**